JoshOrndorff/recipes/src/testing/README.md

 }
 ```

-However, the logic for the `build` method in [`srml/staking`](https://github.com/paritytech/substrate/blob/master/srml/staking/src/mock.rs) is a tad bit more complicated in order to allow for a diversity of testing scenarios.
+However, the logic for the `build` method in [`srml/staking`](https://github.com/paritytech/substrate/blob/master/srml/staking/src/mock.rs) is slightly more complicated to allow for a diversity of testing scenarios.

-At the bottom of the `mock.rs` file, we publicly declare all of the modules that we're using in correspondence to the traits that were *implemented* for the `Test` struct.
+At the bottom of the `mock.rs` file, publicly declare all of the modules used in correspondence to the traits that were *implemented* for the `Test` struct.
 For [`srml/staking`](https://github.com/paritytech/substrate/blob/master/srml/staking/src/mock.rs),

 ```rust
 pub type System = system::Module<Test>;